lavanyagarg112/react-web-forum/README.md

 Add User Profile for others to see someone's profile with bio and stuff and their posts

 Can add option to user to set profile as public or private?
+Maybe even for show favourites or not?

 Can improve comments section (Maybe can change comments button to the web page style??
 Look at reddit)